 Mike Foster: As a young teenager I really wanted to learn to play guitar and join a band.
 I persuaded my parents to buy me a Spanish guitar at the age of 13, and had some lessons.
-A few months later at school, I was asked to play Bass with some guys the year above me.
-Bought my first Bass, a Futurama on HP over 2 years.
-It was rubish, but got me started until I could afford a Gibson EB0 and a year later a 1963 Fender Jazz.
+A few months later at school, I was asked to play bass with some guys the year above me.
+Bought my first bass, a Futurama on HP over 2 years.
+It was rubish, but got me started until I could afford a Gibson EB-0 and a year later a 1963 Fender Jazz.
 I guess my first influences were with the early Beatles and Stones, followed by The Zombies, The Small Faces and The Who.
 I knew Stevie Marriott who lived locally, before he formed the Small Faces and used to see him play with The Frantics at a local Church Hall.
-This guy was a very big influence on me and my need to get into a decent band, He gave me a lot of encouragement in those early days.
+This guy was a very big influence on me and my need to get into a decent band.
+He gave me a lot of encouragement in those early days.

 What are some of the bands you played with before joining T2?

-Two guys who lived in the flat above me heard the tracks and said they were the road crew for another local band playing fairly similar material and would I like to come down and see them at London’s Marquee club the following Saturday.
+Two guys who lived in the flat above me heard the tracks and said they were the road crew for another local band playing fairly similar material and would I like to come down and see them at London’s Marquee Club the following Saturday.
 I went down with them and was knocked out by their band.
 The band was T2.
 They became my favorite live band and I went to see them at every opportunity.
-Before long I had become very good friends with Peter Dunton and when an opportunity became available he asked me to join the band playing bass.
+Before long I had become very good friend with Peter Dunton and when an opportunity became available he asked me to join the band playing bass.